ranveer5289/sfcc_cli_debugger/README.md

 .stop | Stops the debugger session and release/delete all breakpoints .b .break | Add a breakpoint at the specified lineNumber & scriptPath .bi | Add a breakpoint interactively
-.sbr | Add a breakpoint at specified lineNumber & resume the debugger to newly added breakpointt .gb | Get all breakpoints
+.ct | Check at which location debugger is currently halted .sbr | Add a breakpoint at specified lineNumber & resume the debugger to newly added breakpoint .gb | Get all breakpoints
 .rb | Remove all breakpoints or a specific breakpoint .v | Get all variables in scope of the current script